EKuki/Mini-R-course/content/courses/new_r_and_sna/Chunk2.md

 ---

-In [this video](https://youtu.be/l7jsiDXV4yI) I go along this `1.2` subsection of `1.
-Basic`.
+In [this video](https://youtu.be/l7jsiDXV4yI) I go along this `Chunk 2` of `1.
+Basics`.
 Remember to follow with the power point corresponding to this `1.
-Basic` section!
+Basics` section!

 To "concatenate" two vectors (aka, to put them together) we use `c()`:
 ```{r, echo = TRUE}